oleonardolima/flask-microblog/README.md

-# flask-microblog
+# Flask Microblog
-A microblog application with flask.
+A micro-blog application built with flask.
+Following the Miguel Grinberg "Flask Mega Tutorial"